 John Robert Anstey, known as Jack, a member of the St Kilda, Victoria Ansteys, was born in 1888 in Cheltenham near Melbourne in Victoria, Australia, to parents Robert Edwin Anstey and Catherine Cronin (see below for how we know this to be true).
-The family had moved to Western Australia by around 1900, and in 1915 Jack married Alice Ada Agnes Beard (b 1897) in Wellington, Western Australia.
+The family had moved to Western Australia by around 1900, they were certainly there in c1910, and in 1915 Jack married Alice Ada Agnes Beard (b 1897) in Wellington, Western Australia.

 Jack first tried to sign up for active service during World War One in January 1916 at the Central Recruiting Office in Perth.
 He was a “mill hand at Argyle Saw Mill” but his application was rejected because of “Hernia abdominal weakness“.